 Perhaps even more insidious is the damage done by compulsive gambling.
 Studies indicate that people who are addicted to gambling generate a disproportionate amount of profits for casinos: five percent of casino patrons are addicted, generating 25 percent of the casino's profits [Source: PBS].
 Economic studies show that the net value of a casino to a community is actually negative [Source: UIUC News Bureau].
 Critics contend that casinos primarily draw in local players, not out-of-town tourists, so casino revenue represents a shift in spending from other forms of local entertainment; and that the cost of treating problem gamblers and lost productivity from gambling addicts reverses whatever economic gains the casino may bring.
 In numerous communities where a casino has opened, calls to gambling addiction hotlines have increased by several percentage points in subsequent months and years.

-For more information on casinos and related topics, check out the links on the next page.
+For more information on casinos and related topics, check out the links below.